 Exploration of Melbourne – One of the World’s Most Liveable Cities

 As I continued to explore Melbourne over the next two days, some with my tour group and some on my own, I fell even further in love with this city.
 In fact, it is consistently ranked as one of the world’s most liveable cities.
-A google search shows that on one of the lists – by the Economist – it has recently and consistently come in as #1!
+A 2016 google search shows that on one of the lists – by the Economist – it has recently and consistently come in as #1!
 So, it’s no surprise that Melbournians are deeply passionate about their city.
+(2021 Update: Melbourne came in at No. 2 in the previous most recent ranking of 140 cities, in 2019, and was crowned the world’s most liveable city for seven years straight until 2017.)

 So what makes Melbourne so cool?
 In addition to the Yarra River, the city is filled with spacious parks and gardens and a fascinating mix of architecture (beautiful old Victorian, modern cutting-edge design, and towering skyscrapers).
 Melbourne also has a vibrant arts and culture scene, including great museums, art galleries and the performing arts.
 There are fashion boutiques, great restaurants, cool bars, and café-filled laneways.
 Colorful vintage trams (free within the city center) ply the downtown streets.